antoine-coulon/skott/apps/web/README.md

 - `/api/cycles`: endpoint returning `{ cycles: string[][] }` payload.
 See `src/skott.ts`

 - `/api/subscribe`: endpoint that provides Server-Sent Events support to hot refresh the application whenever an event is received.

+- `/api/meta`: endpoint returning meta information about the application, especially visualization related stuff that can change including visualization granularity e.g. "group" that might fit better with monorepo visualization.